Ocean Shores Blog

 Published: 07/01/15 Topics: Insurance, Property Management, Vacation Rentals Comments: -

 If the purpose of the vacation home is for personal use only, then a homeowner's insurance policy will be sufficient to cover the property.
-But if you rent your home to guests on a nightly, or week basis that insurance is insufficient.
-Read more
+Perhaps you and your family take frequent trips to the West Coast and always stay at the vacation property when you do.

 By William May